All Articles

 BEST PICTURE 1951: An American in Paris

-(Full-Length Musical, Dramatic Comedy / 4w, 5m)
+(Full-Length Musical, Dramatic Comedy / 4w, 5m plus ensemble)

 Set in the French capital in the wake of World War II, An American in Paris tells the romantic story of a young American soldier, a beautiful French girl and an indomitable European city — each yearning for a new beginning in the aftermath of international conflict.
-The Academy-Award winning 1951 film was directed by Vincente Minnelli and starred Gene Kelly and Leslie Caron.
+The Academy Award-winning 1951 film was directed by Vincente Minnelli and starred Gene Kelly and Leslie Caron.

 The stage musical debuted on Broadway in 2015, led by veteran dancers Robert Fairchild and Leanne Cope in Tony-nominated Broadway debuts.
 The show features a ravishing score of Gershwin classics — such as “I Got Rhythm,” “’S Wonderful,” “Shall We Dance?” and “(I’ll Build a) Stairway to Paradise” — and a fresh, sophisticated book by Tony nominee and Pulitzer Prize finalist Craig Lucas.
 An American in Paris won four 2015 Tony Awards and led to a successful West End production and US national tour.